mikedecr/dissertation/README.md

 ## Repository notes

-If you are viewing this repository on GitHub, know that you are splashing onto the `master` branch.
-The master branch will almost always lag behind my work on other branches.
+If you are viewing this repository on GitHub, know that you are most likely splashing onto the `master` branch.
+The master branch will almost always lag behind other branches.
 Furthermore, there is always a chance that the online repository lags the work on my local machine.